 Is an Inlay or Onlay Right for You?

-If your tooth is too far gone for an inlay/onlay, we might talk about other options like crowns or extractions.
+If your tooth is too far gone for an inlay or onlay, we might talk about other options like a full dental crown or, in more severe cases, extractions.
 But our goal is always the most conservative treatment that will give you the best long-term result.

 A Note on Financing